Age of Apocalypse (limited series): 3. Comebacks

 The X-Men engage in a football game, and X-23's given name — Kirika — is revealed.
 She stops Silver Samurai and Weapon X from violently settling an old score.
 Cerebro detects the mutant signature of the Guthrie family in Washington, D.C.
 Cannonball and Amazon are there with their younger brother Icarus (recently discovered as a mutant in the mainstream universe).
 While the field team (Storm, Silver Samurai, Dazzler, Nightcrawler, Weapon X, and Kirika) fight the Guthries, Xorn attacks Rogue in the Monitor Room.
 The Guthries leave the battle to help the wounded Amazon, so the X-Men return to the mansion, which has been smashed.
-They find Paige "Husk" Guthrie, thought to be dead, holding little Charles hostage, blaming them for leaving her to die in the Seattle Core.
+They find Paige Guthrie, thought to be dead, holding little Charles hostage, blaming them for leaving her to die in the Seattle Core.
 The other Guthries blast through the wall.

 4. Betrayal

 Paige tells the X-Men how she was left to die in the Seattle Core with the rest of Generation Next, until her siblings found her.
 The X-Men delay, knowing Charles's life is in danger, while Psylocke drops down from above to pull Charles to safety.
 As the X-Men charge into battle, the roof tears off, and Sunfire and an irate Magneto have arrived.
 As Amazon grows to attack them, Sunfire fries her.
 Icarus and Cannonball try to flee, but Magneto wraps them in a metal sphere and crushes it into a torso-sized lump.
 Rogue stops Quicksilver from killing Husk, telling her that she will rot in a cell for the rest of her life.
 Paige husks her skin, exposing a stone spike, but Kirika stabs her.
-With her dying gasps, Paige tells Magneto that Mr. Sinister wants his "deal" honoured.
+With her dying gasps, Paige tells Magneto that Mister Sinister wants his "deal" honoured.
 Magneto admits that he didn't stop the bombs; Jean Grey did, and that she's still alive in Sinister's clutches.